 If you have not received a decision yet and you lodged your application by 18 April 2017 or earlier, you may be eligible to receive a full refund of your application fee.
 Nominating businesses may also be eligible for a fee refund.

-What If I am in Australia on a 457 Visa?
+I am in Australia on a 457 Visa

 Workers that already have a 457 visa can remain in the country until their visa has expired.
 Once that happens, you may be affected by the recent changes if you wish to renew and remain in Australia.
 Even if your visa is valid, you should still pay attention to changes to the occupation list and related requirements, so you don’t encounter any surprises later on.